-Do you have questions about 2023 IRS federal tax reporting thresholds?
-You can view information specific to this change and how it impacts you here.
+Do you have questions about tax reporting thresholds?
+You can view information specific to this change and how it may impact you here.

 Information provided by Venmo is not intended to be and should not be construed as tax advice.
 For questions about your specific tax situation, please consult a tax professional.